 It's important that @theresa_may acknowledged that there would be no financial passport post Brexit— Bruno Le Maire (@BrunoLeMaire) March 6, 2018

-Mr Hammond’s address will build on Theresa May’s Mansion House speech on Friday, in which she accepted so-called “passporting” rights for banks could not continue after Brexit as Britain was leaving the single market.
+Mr Hammond will build on the Prime Minister’s Mansion House address, in which she accepted so-called “passporting” rights for banks could not continue after Brexit as Britain was leaving the single market.